Jallianwala Bagh massacre: Before the massacre

 Especially in Punjab, the situation was deteriorating rapidly, with disruptions of rail, telegraph, and communication systems.
 The movement was at its peak before the end of the first week of April, with some recording that "practically the whole of Lahore was on the streets, the immense crowd that passed through Anarkali Bazaar was estimated to be around 20,000".
 Many officers in the Indian army believed revolt was possible, and they prepared for the worst.
 The British Lieutenant-Governor of Punjab, Michael O'Dwyer, is said to have believed that these were the early and ill-concealed signs of a conspiracy for a coordinated revolt planned around May, on the lines of the 1857 revolt, at a time when British troops would have withdrawn to the hills for the summer.

-The Amritsar massacre and other events at about the same time, have been described by some historians as the result of a concerted plan by the Punjab administration to suppress such a conspiracy.
-James Houssemayne Du Boulay is said to have ascribed a direct relationship between the fear of a Ghadarite uprising in the midst of an increasingly tense situation in Punjab, and the British response that ended in the massacre.
+The Amritsar massacre, and other events at about the same time, have been described by some historians as the result of a concerted plan by the Punjab administration to suppress such a conspiracy.
+James Houssemayne Du Boulay is said to have posited a direct causal relationship between the fear of a Ghadarite uprising in the midst of an increasingly tense situation in Punjab, and the British response that ended in the massacre.

 On 10 April 1919, there was a protest at the residence of Miles Irving, the Deputy Commissioner of Amritsar.
-The demonstration was to demand the release of two popular leaders of the Indian Independence Movement, Satya Pal and Saifuddin Kitchlew, who had been earlier arrested by the government and moved to a secret location.
+The demonstration was to demand the release of two popular leaders of the Indian Independence Movement, Satyapal and Saifuddin Kitchlew, who had been arrested by the government and moved to a secret location.
 Both were proponents of the Satyagraha movement led by Gandhi.
 A military picket shot at the crowd, killing several protesters and setting off a series of violent events.
 Riotous crowds carried out arson attacks on British banks, killed several British people and assaulted two British women.